lithops-cloud/lithops/docs/source/functions.md

 - **obj**: This parameter is used to activate the internal logic that allows you to process data objects stored in object storage or at public URLs in a transparent way.
 See the [data processing](data_processing.rst) documentation for more details and instructions on how to use this built-in data-processing logic.

-- **storage**: To get a ready-to use lithops.storage.Storage() instance.
+- **storage**: To get a ready-to-use `lithops.storage.Storage()` instance.
 This allows you to access your storage backend defined in configuration from any function in an easy way, for example: [storage_arg.py](https://github.com/lithops-cloud/lithops/blob/master/examples/storage_arg.py)

-- **rabbitmq**: To get a ready-to use [pika.BlockingConnection()](https://pika.readthedocs.io/en/latest/modules/adapters/blocking.html) instance (AMQP URL must be set in the configuration to make it working).
+- **rabbitmq**: To get a ready-to-use [pika.BlockingConnection()](https://pika.readthedocs.io/en/latest/modules/adapters/blocking.html) instance (AMQP URL must be set in the configuration to make it work).
 This allows you to access the RabbitMQ service from any function in an easy way, for example: [rabbitmq_arg.py](https://github.com/lithops-cloud/lithops/blob/master/examples/rabbitmq_arg.py)

 Parameters in the call_async() method
 -------------------------------------

-You can send multiple parameters to a single call function writing them into a list.
+You can send multiple parameters to a single-call function by writing them into a list.
 The parameters will be mapped in the order you wrote them.
-In the following example the x  parameter will take the value 3 and the y parameter will take the value 6.
+In the following example, the `x` parameter will take the value 3 and the `y` parameter will take the value 6.

 ```python